samfromlv/tmesh/PRIVACY.md

 Users can request to see what data TMesh stores about them by contacting the instance operator.

 ### Right to Rectification
-Telegram usernames are automatically updated when users change them.
-Device registrations can be removed and re-added.
+Device registrations can be removed and re-added to update stored information.

 ### Right to Erasure
 Users can request deletion of their registration data.
 Use the `/remove` command (when implemented) or contact the operator.